 An Armenian brought up in Georgia, he was inspired by Tarkovsky.
 His surreal, mystical, sumptuous, austere vision was utterly at odds with Soviet orthodoxy, at a time when people had little choice but to retreat into private worlds (cf. The whisperers).

-Shadows of forgotten ancestors (1964) was filmed in the Ukrainian Carpathians (it appears intermittently on YouTube, if this link no longer works):
+Shadows of forgotten ancestors (1964) was filmed among the Hutsul people (see here, and here) in the Carpathians of west Ukraine (for Parajanov’s bond with Ukraine, click here) (the film appears intermittently on YouTube, if this link no longer works):

 The colour of pomegranates (1969) is his Armenian film.
 While you may just wish to let the images wash over you (cf. the merits of analysing Beatles songs), a useful companion is The world is a window:

 including insights into the creation of the musical soundtrack (from 46.55).
 Indeed, apart from the sumptuous visuals, Parajanov’s films are a treasury of folk vocal and instrumental music, which had been so thoroughly repressed under Stalin.